khkwon01/khkwon01.github.io/heatwave/vector-search/vector-search.md

     ![Vector embeddings](./images/15-check-count.png "Vector embeddings")

-## Task 7: Perform retrieval augmented generation
+## 작업 7: Perform retrieval augmented generation

 HeatWave retrieves content from the vector store and provide that as context to the LLM.
 This process is called as retrieval-augmented generation or RAG.
 This helps the LLM to produce more relevant and accurate results for your queries.